nutriverse/mwana/README.md

 > [!TIP]
 >
-> if you are undertaking a research and you want to wrangle your data
+> If you are undertaking a research and you want to wrangle your data
 > before including in your statistical models, etc, `mwana` is a great
 > resource.